 Today, around 60% of all people who are spending eight hours a day in an office chair or watching computer screens the wrong way have posture problems, leading to neck pain, back problems, and other health conditions.
+Many also suffer "text neck," caused by spending prolonged periods with our heads tilted down, staring at screens.

 Luckily poor posture is reversible by being aware of your bad posture and doing something about it.
 Posture exercises or wearing a posture corrector can improve your posture and spine alignment.